#COVID-19: Some helpful tips

 - If you have been forced to self-isolate due to #COVID19 you are entitled to illness benefit.
 Full details on the Dept of Employment Affairs and Social Protection here.

 - Benefit will rise from €203 to €350.
 No minimum PRSI contributions are required; so this applies to freelance, sole traders etc. Medical certification is required to say that it is Covid related.
-N.B: Two weeks maximum payment.
+N.B: Two weeks maximum payment if where a person is self-isolating due to being a possible source of infection, and for a maximum of 10 weeks if a person has been diagnosed with COVID-19.

 - Applications for the Refund scheme for the Wage Subsidy with Revenue are available here.